dlt-hub/dlt/docs/website/docs/intro.md

 ```sh
 pip install dlt
 ```
 There's no need to start any backends or containers.
-Simply import `dlt` in a Python file or Notebook cell, and write a simple pipeline like this:
+Simply import `dlt` in a Python file or Jupyter Notebook cell, and write a simple pipeline like this:

 <!--AUTO-GENERATED-CONTENT:END-->